DNnate/CISSP-Study-Resources/CISSP-Domain-3-Objectives.md

     - ❄️**Two-Person Control**: where two people must concur to perform a sensitive action.
 E.g emergency access to system administrator privileges.
 Under this procedure, two qualified administrators must agree to retrieve emergency credentials.
     - ❄️**M of N control** is a multi-person and split knowledge control that requires a 📝minimum number of individuals to provide credentials before action can occur.
 Credentials may be in the form of physical keys, digital keys, passwords, or biometric characteristics.
 M is the number required to be present and N is the total number possible.
 - 3.1.7 Keep it simple
-    - ✴️**Keep it simple**: AKA keep it simple, stupid (KISS), this concept is the encouragement to avoid overcomplicating the environment, organization, or product design.
+    - ❄️**Keep it simple**: AKA keep it simple, stupid (KISS), this concept is the encouragement to avoid overcomplicating the environment, organization, or product design.
 The keep it simple principle says that security controls and other technologies should remain as simple as possible while still completing their objectives.
     3.1.8 Zero Trust
     - ❄️**Zero Trust**: Security architecture where no entity is trusted by default.
 Based on 3 principles
         - ⭐Assume Breach